 CHICAGO, IL – April 19, 2021 – Kin, the insurance technology company transforming home insurance through intuitive tech and affordable pricing, today announced that it surpassed $100 million in annual recurring premium after just 21 months as a carrier, a feat accomplished with only $52 million in equity funding.

 On average, even the fastest growing tech companies require six years to scale from $1 million to $100 million in annual recurring revenue, according to the 2021 State of the Cloud report from Bessemer Venture Partners.
-Kin started its reciprocal exchange insurance carrier in July 2019, taking only a year and three quarters to reach this significant milestone – or about 70 percent faster than expected based on that benchmark.
+Kin started its reciprocal exchange insurance carrier in July 2019, taking only a year and three quarters to reach this significant milestone – or about 70% faster than expected based on that benchmark.

-Kin reached $25 million in annual recurring premium in March 2020, and grew to $100 million only a year later, quadrupling year over year.
+Kin reached $25 million in annual recurring premium in March 2020, and grew to $100 million only a year later, quadrupling year-over-year.